Dimers on Riemann surfaces I: Temperleyan forests

 \end{lemma} \begin{proof} Fix $T = \log (\frac{C'\delta_0}{\delta})$ with $C'$ as in \cref{L:winding_tail}.
 We parametrise $\mathsf p_{\tilde v}, \mathsf p_{\tilde u}$ as in \cref{cor:full_winding_moment}.
 If $|\tilde u - \tilde v| <e^{-T}$, we use \cref{cor:full_winding_moment,lem:wind_comp} to conclude.

 If $|\tilde u - \tilde v| \ge e^{-T}$, we take $t = -\log |\tilde u - \tilde v| $.
 Then using \cref{lem:wind_comp}, we can write

 where $k_2$ is the last exit from the $B(\tilde v, e^{-k})$ by $\mathsf p_{\tilde u}$.
-Using \cref{lem:coming_close}, we get an exponential bound on the expectation of the indicator event above (notice for scales $k > \log (C'\delta_0/\delta)$, the probability actually becomes 0 so this is a finite sum).
+Using \cref{lem:coming_close} or \cref{lem:special_coming_close} whichever is appropriate, we get an exponential bound on the expectation of the indicator event above (notice for scales $k > \log (C'\delta_0/\delta)$, the probability actually becomes 0 so this is a finite sum).
 Therefore, we can again use \cref{cor:full_winding_moment} and Cauchy--Schwarz to conclude. \end{proof}